-As protests continue over George Floyd’s death and the continued mistreatment of black Americans at the hands of police, many are looking for ways to demand justice or educate themselves on what is happening.
+As protests continue over George Floyd’s death, many are looking for ways to demand justice or educate themselves on what is happening.

 If you’re looking to get involved, we’ve rounded up a list of ways you can take action and/or learn more about what is happening across the country, including ideas specific to demanding justice for Floyd and addressing racism in general.